Art Supplies for Kids (ASK) Program

 If you wish to donate to our ASK program, we really appreciate your help. and so do the kids!

-Grants from ASK
+Examples of grants from ASK

 Orris – $100.00 The supplies will be used to create original presentations tied to STEM and our Enviroments Unit.
 We start out the year creating solutions to real world problems and then students get a chance to pitch there ideas.
 Later in the year we talk about the environment and students present on a region and talk about problems and solutions.